-Back-To-Wall (BTW) describes a bathroom fixture that is fixed tightly to the surface of a supportive wall or item of furniture straight away behind it.
+Back-To-Wall Toilet (BTW) describes a toilet that is fixed tightly to the surface of a supportive wall or item of furniture straight away behind it.

-Corner-Fitting describes a bathroom suite specially designed to fit a corner space.
+Corner-Fitting describes a bathroom fixture specially designed to fit a corner space.

-Semi-Recessed is used to describe a washbasin that hangs over the edge of the unit on which it sits.
+Semi-Recessed Basins are used to describe a washbasin that hangs over the edge of the unit on which it sits.

-Countertop is used to describe a washbasin that sits on the surface of a vanity unit.
+Countertop Basins are used to describe a washbasin that sits on the surface of a vanity unit.

-Wall-Hung is used to describe a bathroom suite that is supported by fixture to a load bearing wall.
+Wall-Hung Basins are used to describe a basin that is supported by a fixture to a load-bearing wall.

 A Bath Shower Mixer works equally well as a bath mixer and a shower, with water distributed through either the tap or shower outlets.

-It's that part of the faucet which makes the water flow smooth by injecting air in water.
+It's that part of the faucet which makes the water flow smoothly by injecting air into the water.

-the filler-mixer is a used for bathtubs and functions on the principle of mixing hot and cold water with the help of individual controls within its domain and delivering it through a single spout.
+The Bath filler-mixer is used for bathtubs and functions on the principle of mixing hot and cold water with the help of individual controls within its domain and delivering it through a single spout.
 In case of a shower mixer a shower hose with a spray head is attached additionally other facets being the same as a filler-mixer.

-generic term used to address bathroom fixtures such as taps and shower mixers that are usually made of brass metal
+Generic term used to address bathroom fixtures such as taps, accessories and shower mixers that are usually made of brass metal

-these taps have a single spout wherein hot and cold water are blended if it's a single flow type or alternatively the blending happens as the water leaves the spout in case of dual flow.
-The controls are sometimes dual or even single lever operated but the spout remains distinctly singular.
+These taps have a single spout wherein hot and cold water are blended if it's a single flow type, or the blending happens as the water leaves the spout in case of dual flow.
+The controls are sometimes dual or single-lever operated, but the spout remains distinctly singular.

-to be mounted on a deck or a platform or a countertop, many taps are manufactured to deck mount settings.
+To be mounted on a deck, platform, or countertop, many taps are manufactured to deck mount settings.

-it essentially limits the flow rate in a shower apparatus or a faucet and tempers excessive fluctuations and helps reach a steady flow.
+It essentially limits the flow rate in a shower apparatus or a faucet, tempers excessive fluctuations and helps reach a steady flow.

 High Pressure is an indication of the apparatus’ compatibility with high pressure water systems.

-operating these taps is almost effortless, the tap can be turned on and off at rotating the lever at 90 degrees.
+Operating these taps is almost effortless, the tap can be turned on and off by rotating the lever at 90 degrees.

-has two functions infused in it—namely, control over the flow of water and maneuvering temperature changes.
+Has two functions infused in it—namely, control over the flow of water and manoeuvring temperature changes.

-the set consist of two individual levers for hot and cold water and a common spout thus requiring three holes for its installation.
+The set consists of two individual levers for hot and cold water and a common spout, thus requiring three holes for its installation.

 Water Regulatory Advisory Scheme is a board which declares a product’s suitability for domestic use and grants an approval on meeting standards concerning water consumption levels and the issues related to health and safety.